Dental Assisting Registration Instructions

 - Copies of up-to-date immunizations records on Verified Credentials website by the assigned due date.

-- Copy of the front and back of a current American Heart Association or American Red Cross BLS for Healthcare Providers CPR card
+- Copy of the front and back of a current American Heart Association BLS for Healthcare Providers CPR card

 Students who have not acquired the correct CPR card, initiated the urine drug screen, completed the criminal history check and uploaded their immunizations documents, by the specified due date, will be administratively withdrawn from the program.
 It is your responsibility to watch the Dental Assisting Program Web Site during the months of August and September to check for updated requirements.

-* Please see the Immunizations, CPR, Drug Screen and Background Check radio button for complete CPR, Drug Screen and Background and Immunizations requirements and policies.
+* Please see the DA Immunization, Criminal History and Drug Screening Instructions radio button for complete CPR, drug ccreen, criminal history check and immunization requirements and policies.

 5. Mandatory Orientation